When Your Child Has Leukemia

 Leukemia is usually curable with treatment.
 But chemotherapy may cause some problems, such as damage to certain organs.
 Your child’s health will need to be watched closely for life.
 This may include clinic visits, blood tests, and ultrasounds of the heart.
 Most children cured from leukemia can expect to live typical lives even though they may require some extra medical attention and may have some long-term medical issues.

 Unless advised otherwise by your child’s healthcare provider, call the provider right away if:

-Your baby is fussy or cries and cannot be soothed.
+Your child is fussy or cries and can't be soothed.

-Also call your child's healthcare provider right away if your child has any of these possible signs of infection:
+Also call your child's healthcare provider right away if your child has any of these:

 Pain that can’t be controlled